slint-ui/slint/docs/langref/src/callback.md

 }
 ```

-Callbacks may also return a value.
+Callbacks may also return a value:

 ```slint,no-preview
 export component Example inherits Rectangle {